How to retire early & travel the world

-Early retirement and travel is possible – you just have to start thinking differently.
+Early retirement and travel are possible – you just have to start thinking differently.
 In 2015 my husband and I decided that come hell or high water we were going to retire early.
 We like to say our kids wouldn’t run away from home so we are.
 We had a desire to spend quality time living in potential retirement destinations such as Mexico (where we got to live for a year), Ireland, England, and Spain are just a few places we plan to live in.
 We got our EU Passports organized through our Irish ancestry and set off for Mexico.

-As emptynesters, we didn’t have any RRSP’s or 401 K we had no savings of any kind, but we figured it was now or never.
-We had his early pension from Canada Post so we had a guaranteed income of sorts and luckily it increases every year with a cost of living allowance so we knew by 65 we would be good income wise.
+As empty-nesters, we didn’t have any RRSP’s or 401 K we had no savings of any kind, but we figured it was now or never.
+We had his early pension from Canada Post so we had a guaranteed income of sorts and luckily it increases every year with a cost of living allowance so we knew by 65 we would be good income-wise.
 So the decision was made we were taking early retirement and we were going to start housesitting.

 We initially thought we would go to Mexico and live there quite cheaply for a few years and then begin a housesitting adventure and travel the world when we had more income coming in.
 So we put the house up for sale and waited a few months getting rid of piles of stuff.
 We sold our cars, furniture and all the bits and pieces that were sellable and began the process of downsizing.

 Our first thought was where to store the stuff we wanted to keep, things like our kids’ photos, mementoes and other pieces close to our hearts.
 We bought some huge Rubbermaid storage containers and packed up everything to go into our son’s basement.
 He complains about it but in truth, he inherited all the tools we had gathered over a lifetime of DIY along with some furniture and other items he could use.
 He can’t complain too much he got a fully stocked kitchen with things he could never afford as a bonus, and he likes to cook so all good there.